 3. Shiitake Mushrooms

-Since mushrooms work like a sponge to soak up flavor, they will be saturated with delicious smoky bacon taste in this shiitake bacon recipe thanks to tamari, sesame oil, liquid smoke, salt, and pepper.
+Since mushrooms work like a sponge to soak up flavor, they will be saturated with a delicious smoky bacon taste in this shiitake bacon recipe thanks to tamari, sesame oil, liquid smoke, salt, and pepper.
 Mushrooms have a rough, rubbery texture that’s perfect for mimicking that similar texture of bacon.
-After you have bake the mushrooms, put them on top of salads, sandwiches, potato skins, or soup.
+After you have baked the mushrooms, put them on top of salads, sandwiches, potato skins, or soup.

 When you’re in the mood for a bacon-like, smoky crunch, just sautée some breadcrumbs in olive oil until they start to brown.
 Then add all of the spices to make it taste like bacon, such as paprika, nutritional yeast, pepper, and chili powder.
 This is a quick recipe that will satisfy your bacon craving without taking too much time or effort in the kitchen.
 Use leftover breadcrumbs for these baked eggplant fries below.

 Check out these vegan bacon recipes you can make at home!